Gonggar County: Demographics

 Gonggar County has a geographical area of 2283 km2, with a total population of 53,701 (2020), which gives a population density of 21 per km^{2}.

 Landmarks

-As the cradle of ancient culture and its enviable position in the rich history of Tibet, Gonggar County has unique and rich historical monuments, Buddhist monastery, natural geological features such as lake and caves, scenic regions and religiously linked mountains.
+As a location of ancient culture and its position in the history of Tibet, Gonggar County has historical monuments, a Buddhist monastery, natural geological features such as lakes and caves, and religiously linked mountains.